apigee/IgniteEngine-iOS/README.md

 - Ability to reload and reset all config
 - Common naming convention/best practice for IDs
 - Variables for things (colors, styles)
+- Support for raw retina position & dimension values (640px instead of 320pt)
+- Allow for classes to apply to multiple objects and actions to apply to multiple classes/ids
+- Devise shorthand approach so we can use `view` and `view.controls` or even `myView.controls`.
+- Rename AppConfig to something else not RFML like

 ####Documentation: